Mxyuki/AMQ-Scripts/README.md

 To activate the Auto Update of one of your list, just go in `Settings` > `Anime List` > `Check the Checkbox of the list you want`

-# AMQ Change Picture
+# AMQ Custom Plus

-AMQ Change Picture is a script that change your amq picture, In the bottom rightcorner, in lobbys and in your profile
+AMQ Custom Plus is a script that change your `AMQ Picture`, In the bottom right corner, in lobbys and in your profile.

-To change the picture displayed just change the link of `let picture` to the link of your image finishing by `jpg/png/gif`
+It also let you put any `Level` you want displayed on your game.

+You can also have any `Skin` you want

-*Other player don't see the image.*
+*Other player don't see the Image / Level / Skin.
+It only display for you*

 # AMQ LowerToUpper